Crynoore/CRS-DND/content/Places/Contents/Balz.md

 was a dwarven continan for the longest time

+Balz is one of the many Titans continents, the titans under balz was know as [[Balgozel]]

 in the year 1567 (when the great evil passes over the first continent) alot of human arrived at balz
 ![[Balz.png]]